drycc/workflow/src/understanding-workflow/concepts.md

 If you have not yet converted your application to containers, Workflow provides a simple and straightforward "source to Docker image" capability.
-Supporting multiple language runtimes via community [buildpacks][], building your application in a container can be as easy as `git push deis master`.
+Supporting multiple language runtimes via community [buildpacks][], building your application in a container can be as easy as `git push drycc master`.

 Applications which are packaged via a buildpack are run in Docker containers as part of the `slugrunner` process.
 View the [slugrunner component][slugrunner]